cvs-health/android-compose-accessibility-techniques/doc/components/AccordionControls.md

 Notes:

 * Never use `contentDescription` or `stateDescription` to described an accordion's state.
 It may sound almost correct in TalkBack, but doesn't work correctly.
+* The hard-coded text shown in these examples is only used for simplicity. _Always_ use externalized string resource references in actual code.

 ----